hummingbot/hummingbot-site/docs/news/market-making.md

 Market making in volatile or trending markets is more advanced and risky for new traders.
 It's recommended that a trader looking to market make in this kind of environment to get mentally familiar with it (e.g. via paper trading) before committing meaningful capital to the strategy.

+## Other Risks

+There are many moving parts when operating a market making a bot that all have to work together to properly function:

+- Hummingbot code
+- Exchange API connectivity and rate limits
+- Internet connectivity
+- Availability of machine disk space and memory
+- Blockchain and node connectivity (for trading on DEXs)

+A fault in any component may result in bot errors, ranging from minor and inconsequential to major.

+It is essential for any market-making bot to regularly refresh its bid and ask offers on the market to adjust to changing market conditions.
+Suppose a market-making bot is disconnected from the exchange for an extended period of time.
+In that case, the bid/ask offers it previously made would be left on the market and subject to price fluctuations of the market.
+Those orders may be filled at a loss as market prices move, while the market maker is offline.
+Therefore, any market maker needs to make sure technical infrastructure is secure and reliable.